 Jason has many years' of experience in K-12 computer education and tertiary teacher education, has been the recipient of an Outstanding National Achievement by a Teacher and Queensland Computer Educator of the Year awards.
 He is an Apple Distinguished Educator, Google Certified Innovator, past president of the Australian Council for Computers in Education (ACCE), past president of the Queensland Society for Information Technology in Education (QSITE), editor of the Australian Educational Computing (AEC) journal, and president of the Australian College of Educators (Gold Coast region).

-Dr Zagami is married to Debbie and they have two Japanese Spitz, Edelweiss and Yoko.
+Dr Zagami is married to Debbie and they have a Japanese Spitz, Edelweiss.

 Email is the most effective means of contacting Dr Zagami.
 Students in particular should use their university email for all official communication and include details of their course code/name and campus.